-In relation to the setting up of the joint venture company for resort development project, (a) shareholding ratio, (b) the president, (c) decision making and (d) termination, are to be discussed by Red Corp. and Blue Corp.
+In relation to the setting up of the joint venture company for resort development project, (a) shareholding ratio, (b) the president (the president is one of 4 directors), (c) decision making and (d) termination, are to be discussed by Red Corp. and Blue Corp.